HSD: Training-Free Acceleration for Document Parsing Vision-Language Models with Hierarchical Speculative Decoding: Methodology

-With the above definition, we construct the prefix tree as follows: The construction begins at the root, which represents the empty prefix \((\pi(\mathrm{root})=\emptyset)\), and is applied recursively to each newly created child.
-The process continues until every sequence in \(\mathcal C\) is represented by a path from the root to a leaf.
-The resulting prefix tree compactly encodes all candidate continuations by sharing common prefixes.
+With the above definition, we construct the prefix tree recursively.
+Starting from the root, which represents the empty prefix \((\pi(\mathrm{root})=\emptyset)\), we expand newly created children until every sequence in \(\mathcal C\) corresponds to a root-to-leaf path.
+The resulting tree compactly encodes all candidate continuations by sharing common prefixes as shown in~\cref{fig:dsv}(b).

-To enable parallel verification, we linearize $\mathcal{T}$ into a packed sequence and apply a \emph{tree-ancestry attention mask}: a token at node $v$ may only attend to the accepted prefix $\hat{\mathbf{y}}_{1:t}$ and tokens on the ancestor path of $v$, as shown in \cref{fig:dsv}(c).
+To enable parallel verification, we linearize \(\mathcal{T}\) into a packed sequence \(\mathcal{P}\) and apply a \emph{tree-ancestry attention mask}: a token at node \(v\) only attends to the accepted token sequence \(\hat{\mathbf{y}}_{1:t}\) and tokens along \(v\)’s ancestor path (see \cref{fig:dsv}(c)).
+This processes all candidate paths in one pass while preserving autoregressive conditioning.